agsh/boobst/Readme.md

 ### SaveObject

+Deprecated.
+Use `set` command instead which can save javascript objects into database too.

 Saves JSON objects in database.
 Set with object value type implements same behaviour.
 Mapping JSON to globals is similar to document storage in this paper: http://www.mgateway.com/docs/universalNoSQL.pdf pp. 19-21
 ``` JSON
 {